Trump, Who Never Admits Defeat, Mulls How to Keep Up Fight

 President Donald Trump never admits defeat.
 But he faces a stark choice now that Democrat Joe Biden has won the White House: Concede graciously for the sake of the nation or don’t — and get evicted anyway.

-After nearly four tortured days of counting yielded a victory for Biden on Saturday, Trump was still insisting the race was not over.
-He threw out baseless allegations of voter fraud, promised a flurry of legal action and fired off all-caps tweets falsely insisting he'd “WON THIS ELECTION, BY A LOT."
+After nearly four tortured days of counting yielded a victory for Biden, Trump was still insisting the race was not over.
+He threw out baseless allegations that the election wasn't fair and “illegal” votes were counted, promised a flurry of legal action and fired off all-caps tweets falsely insisting he'd “WON THIS ELECTION, BY A LOT."

+While some in his circle were nudging Trump to concede graciously, many of his Republican allies, including on Capitol Hill, were egging him on or giving him space to process his loss — at least for the time being.

 “He intends to fight,” Trump economic adviser Larry Kudlow said as it was becoming clear that the president was headed for defeat.

-Note: This story has been corrected to reflect that President Donald Trump commuted Roger Stone's sentence, rather than pardoned Stone.